`Image: Copyright free from Pixabay. No association with the author of this website.

 She stared at him.
 ‘Do it again.’

 And this time he kissed her on the lips.
-Heat flooded her body, from the top of her head to the tips of her toes, and she kissed back, somehow knowing what to do.
-His tongue was warm and wet against hers, his breath hot, his lips soft, and he made sexy little grunts which made her tingle all over.
+Heat flooded her body, from the top of her head to the tips of her toes, and she kissed back.
+His tongue was warm and wet, his breath hot, his lips soft.

 He pulled back, smoothed away the hair from her face as he gazed into her eyes.
 Meridiah gazed back, unable to look away.
-Something strange was happening to her; she wanted him, needed him, she ached between the legs.
+Something strange was happening to her; she wanted him, needed him.
 But there was something more.
 Something that ignited in her heart and chased away the last of the cold, the last of her fears and doubts.
 It was the way he was looking at her, the way he was touching her.
 She had never experienced anything like it.
 And then she knew—love.
 It was love.

 They made love out in the darkness, out in the open, out where the monsters were supposed to lurk, and dangers abided.
 But Meridiah didn’t care.
 She was with Morgean and that was all that mattered.

 She laughed as he kissed her all over, on her lips, on her breasts, her navel, between her legs.
 She cried out as he licked.
 Then he entered her, and she had never known such pleasure.
 She craned her neck.
-Moonlight streamed through the branches, glancing against their skin, and it was beautiful and delicate and bright.
-She didn’t have to squint, there was no pain.
-Then there were the stars dotted between the leaves.
-She had never seen something so beautiful.
+Moonlight streamed through the branches, glancing against their skin.
+The stars sparkled between the leaves.

 She wrapped her legs around his waist, pulling him in tightly, wanting to be a part of him, wanting him to feel the deepest part of her.
 He thrust harder, pushed in deeply, and they came together, Morgean with a groan, Meridiah with a gasp.

 ‘I’m four years old, Morgean.’
 Never had she thought of her death before, and it frightened her.
-To lose him so soon.
 ‘Why couldn’t we have met sooner?
 Why couldn’t we be human?
 We’d have forever.
 It isn’t fair.’

 She looked away as more tears rolled.